Forensic Science Regulator Act 2021

 Overview

-This bill establishes a Forensic Science Regulator for England and Wales.
-The Regulator will create and enforce a code of practice for forensic science activities, aiming to ensure accuracy and prevent risks to investigations or the course of justice.
-The bill also outlines the Regulator's powers, including investigations, compliance notices, and appeals processes.
+The Forensic Science Regulator Bill establishes a Forensic Science Regulator for England and Wales.
+This Regulator will create and enforce a code of practice for forensic science activities, aiming to improve the quality and reliability of forensic evidence used in investigations and legal proceedings.

 Description